Home / Blog / Hermes Agent gateway setup: Telegram, Discord, WhatsApp, Email and 11 more

 Is the WhatsApp integration official?

 No. It uses the Baileys library, which emulates the WhatsApp Web session protocol.
-No Meta developer account is required, but the integration is unofficial and violates WhatsApp's terms of service.
+No Meta developer account is required, but the integration violates WhatsApp's terms.
 For personal use, ban risk is low.
-For business use requiring compliance, use the official WhatsApp Business API (which Hermes does not currently support).
+For business use requiring compliance, the official WhatsApp Business API is the correct path.

 How do I prevent strangers from using my Hermes bot?

-Set the ALLOWED_USERS variable for each platform: TELEGRAM_ALLOWED_USERS=your-numeric-id, DISCORD_ALLOWED_USERS=your-18-digit-id, etc. An alternative is DM pairing codes — unknown users receive a one-time code that you approve with `hermes pairing approve <platform> <code>`.
+Set the ALLOWED_USERS variable for each platform: TELEGRAM_ALLOWED_USERS=your-numeric-id, DISCORD_ALLOWED_USERS=your-18-digit-id, etc. Alternatively, use DM pairing codes — unknown users receive a one-time code that you approve with `hermes pairing approve <platform> <code>`.
 Never set GATEWAY_ALLOW_ALL_USERS=true on an agent with shell access.

 Why does my agent use more API tokens through Telegram than the CLI?

-Telegram and other messaging gateways load additional context files (AGENTS.md, workspace files) per message, adding roughly 15,000-20,000 tokens of overhead vs the CLI's 6,000-8,000.
+Messaging gateways load additional context files (AGENTS.md, workspace files) per message, adding roughly 15,000-20,000 tokens of overhead versus the CLI's 6,000-8,000.
 Reduce this with `hermes tools` to disable tool categories you don't use through that gateway.

 Can Hermes Agent respond in voice on Discord?

 Yes.
-Discord voice channel integration uses speech recognition (transcription) to take voice input and pass it to the agent as text.
+Discord voice channel integration uses speech recognition to transcribe voice input and pass it as text to the agent.
 Text-to-speech output back into the voice channel is also supported with additional TTS provider configuration.
 Install voice dependencies with: hermes install --extras voice

 Deploy in 5 minutes.